bsommardahl/financial-chat-app-challenge/backend/README.md

 Backend project, using Socket.io, to serve a websocket gateway for the financial chat app.

 In charge of handling and storing users connecting/disconnecting to different chat rooms and exchanging messages.
-Handling ad-hoc stocks quote requests and delegating it to a separate service using **_Rabbitmq_** as a message broker.
+Handling on demand stocks quote requests and delegating it to a separate service using **_RabbitMQ_** as a message broker.
 Further, consuming the response message and sending it to the chat users.

 ## Installation